Advice

 temperature: 28 degrees | rainfall: 300mm

 This is a period of heavy rain.
-We would advise against travelling in April, though May can be amazing if the rains end early.
-Low season rates in play.
+We would advise against travelling in April.
+May can be great if the rains end early.
+Low season rates create huge savings.

 Tanzania in June